Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-5.md

 "No. I don't accept that.
 I will either change the world ... or I will just fly to another one!"

-Alix studied the universe once more, and once his gaze could flee the twinkling stars, they settled on a path of stones.
+Alix studied the universe once more.
+Once his gaze could flee the twinkling stars, they settled on a path of stones.

 Stones that used to be whole, but now they were broken open.
 As if someone tried to steal the heart from inside of them.

-Feria hesitantly walked to the stone and sniffed it from all sides.
+Feria hesitantly walked up to one and sniffed it from all sides.
 "What do you think that is?"

 "Saltstones.
 Very strong.
 Only Darus can manipulate them, as far as I know.
 Not actually that much salt inside of them."